dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

   non-deterministic, can the perpetuation of information (written or otherwise) be guarenteed?
   - what level of information is required?
+  - how could such a thing be guaranteed in a probabilistic system?

 - meaning of "the salt of the earth" in the same chapter.